Hermosillo Sonora, Mexico Travel Guide

 Coverage should include medical emergencies, emergency evacuation, trip cancellation, and lost or stolen luggage.
 Confirm Insurance coverage for planned activities.

 Tipping, or "propina," is a common practice.
-For restaurants, 10-15% of the bill is standard; 20% is appreciated for exceptional service.
+For restaurants, 10-15% of the bill is standard; 20% is appreciated for outstanding service.
 Taxis are not typically tipped unless extra service is provided (rounding up is common).
 Ride-share apps usually include an in-app tipping option.
 Hotel staff (bellhops, housekeepers) usually receive 20-50 MXN.
 Tour guides might receive 100-200 MXN per person per day.

 Hermosillo’s public buses are affordable.
 Purchase an UNE Sonora card for easy payment.